 The primary muscles for this exercise include the rhomboids and posterior delts.

-Make sure you start with a low weight so you really get the full range of motion and the pinching in the shoulder blades.
+Although it’s one of the most popular cable machine exercises, make sure you start with a low weight so you really get the full range of motion and the pinching in the shoulder blades.

 8. Shotgun Row